michaelb/sniprun/README.md

 The [replvim](https://gitlab.com/HiPhish/repl.nvim) project, [vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell) [codi](https://github.com/metakirby5/codi.vim) as well as [neoterm](https://github.com/kassio/neoterm) and [vim-slime](https://github.com/jpalardy/vim-slime) can also be used in such a way, though they are only working with languages that have a REPL.

-[vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://gtihub.com/Olical/conjure), but they do things differently enough I made sniprun instead
+[vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://gtihub.com/Olical/conjure), but they do things differently enough I made sniprun instead.

 **Why should you use sniprun instead of these alternatives?**